andreteow/asb/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## Quick takeaways

-- Shadcn UI for the component library
-- Next.js team for the framework
-- All contributors to the project
+- One stop map for Malaysia’s social-enterprise universe
+- Real-time updates from both web scraping and manual entries
+- Search and filters so users find exactly who or what they need
+- Friendly tech stack that’s fast to ship and easy to scale